 The present federal income tax treatment of REITs may be modified, possibly with retroactive effect, by legislative, judicial, or administrative action at any time.
 The REIT rules are constantly under review by persons involved in the legislative process and by the IRS and the U.S. Treasury which may result in statutory changes as well as revisions to regulations and interpretations.
-The TCJA significantly changed the federal income tax laws applicable to businesses and their owners, including REITs and their stockholders.
-Additional technical corrections or other amendments to the TCJA or administrative guidance interpreting the TCJA may be forthcoming at any time.
-We cannot predict the long-term effect of the TCJA or any future law changes on REITs and their stockholders.
+Additional changes to the tax laws are likely to continue to occur.
+We cannot predict the long-term effect of the any recent or future tax law changes on REITs and their stockholders.
 Prospective investors are urged to consult with their tax advisors regarding the effect of potential changes to the federal tax laws on an investment in our capital stock.